 In addition to Adaptive Cruise Control mode, a Normal (Fixed Speed) Electronic Speed Control mode is available for cruising at fixed speeds.
 The Normal (Fixed Speed) Electronic Speed Control mode is designed to maintain a set cruising speed without requiring the driver to operate the accelerator.
 Electronic Speed Control can only be operated if the vehicle speed is above 20 mph (32 km/h).

 To change between the different control modes, press the ADAPTIVE CRUISE CONTROL (ACC) ON/OFF button which turns the ACC and the NORMAL (Fixed Speed) ELECTRONIC SPEED CONTROL OFF.
-Pressing of the NORMAL (Fixed Speed) ELECTRONIC SPEED CON- 3 TROL ON/OFF button will result in turning ON (changing to) the Normal (Fixed Speed) Electronic Speed Control mode.
+Pressing of the NORMAL (Fixed Speed) ELECTRONIC SPEED CON-TROL ON/OFF button will result in turning ON (changing to) the Normal (Fixed Speed) Electronic Speed Con- 3 trol mode.

-In the Normal (Fixed Speed) Electronic Speed Control mode, the system will not react to vehicles ahead.
+In the normal Cruise Control mode, the system will not react to vehicles ahead.
+In addition, the proximity warning does not activate and no alarm will sound even if you are too close to the vehicle ahead since neither the presence of the vehicle ahead nor the vehicle-to vehicle distance is detected.
 Be sure to maintain a safe distance between your vehicle and the vehicle ahead.
 Always be aware which mode is selected.
-Failure to follow these warnings can result in a collision and death or serious personal injury.